rust-lang/book/nostarch/chapter07.md

 }
 ```

-Calling a function using a relative path starting with `super`
+Listing 7-8: Calling a function using a relative path starting with `super`

 The `fix_incorrect_order` function is in the `back_of_house` module, so we can
 use `super` to go to the parent module of `back_of_house`, which in this case